Parallel repetition of local simultaneous state discrimination: The binary-symmetric-channel game

+\begin{proof} The proof is analogous to the proof of \cref{result w_c and w_ns repetition} for two parallel repetitions.
+In \file{BSC classical strategy n=3.nb} \cite{code} we perform an optimized search over all symmetric classical strategies leading to \eqref{eq wc 3 repetition BSC}.
+In \file{BSC no-signalling strategy n=3.nb} \cite{code} we provide explicit analytic $\alpha$-dependent solutions for the primal and dual linear programs for the no-signalling value.
+Both solutions have identical objective value that agrees with \eqref{eq wns 3 copies}. \end{proof}

+See \cref{fig:threeCopies} for a graphical representation of the optimal values from \cref{result 3 copies NS}.
 For `low' noise, $\alpha\in J_1$, the optimal value is attained by the classical strategy consisting on Alice and Bob outputting the received bit, i.e.~repeating three times the optimal classical strategy for a single copy of the game.
 On the other side, for `high' noise, $\alpha\in J_4$, the optimal value is attained by the classical strategy where Alice and Bob output a pre-agreed bit, which is also obtained by repeating the optimal strategy for a single copy.
 Therefore,

 For $\alpha\in J_2$, the no-signalling optimal value can be attained by the deterministic strategy consisting on Alice and Bob outputting $111$ if they receive an input with more zeros than ones and outputting $000$ otherwise.
-See Section \cref{sec: arbitrary copies BSC} for no-signalling and classical strategies attaining this optimal value.
+See \cref{sec: arbitrary copies BSC} for no-signalling and classical strategies attaining this optimal value.
 For this interval, the optimal strategy for three copies is better than any combination of optimal two and one copies of the BSC game, i.e.

 For $\alpha\in J_3$ the following no-signalling strategy achieves the optimal value, as we explain in \cref{sec: arbitrary copies BSC},